ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 I depended on my wife for weeks after getting home to help wash my head with baby shampoo and dry it entirely.
 It's _really_ important that you make sure it's completely dry.
 I also wore a nurse bouffant cap every day and night for a couple weeks after getting home, just to be really sure that nothing got anywhere near that scar or the drain hole.
 I was extremely cautious to keep it from getting infected, to the point of paranoia.

 > Just be very careful the drain hole and scar don't touch anything, and don't touch it with your fingers.
 Don't scratch it; don't get it sunburnt; don't let your dog lick it; just keep it safe, clean and dry.

+Strange things will happen.
+The side of your head with the scar on it will feel numb for a while; it was about six months for me.
+You might feel and hear little crackles and pops inside your head while the bone seals itself back together.
+That side will also swell and bruise a few days after the surgery.

+I wouldn't recommend getting a haircut before at least a few months after you get home, especially if you're a guy who likes to get it cut close to your head.
+One comb swipe over the wrong area can rip a scab right off, and that's not fun.
+Believe me.
+I was lucky enough to have a barber who wore sanitary rubber gloves while touching my head.
+While probably not necessary, it gave me a little extra comfort.

+It took three weeks for me to feel well enough to go back to work.
+I still wore a winter hat everyday so the scar and drain hole were protected.
+Identifying the names of objects and people still took a little longer than normal, but it slowly improved and recovered.

+> It'll definitely take time, maybe longer than you expect, to feel fully like yourself again.

+## A Year Later and Summary

+Now here it is, about a year and one month after the surgery.
+I still have scabs in certain areas, mostly behind my left ear.
+When I raise my eyebrows I can still feel a little stretch of the new skin.
+I wonder if that'll ever go away.
+But I can think, understand, read and learn better than I could since the whole ordeal started more than two years ago.

+To summarize this whole thing, here's the most important points:

+* If you're preparing for one, read [Angioma Alliance's Preparing for Surgery post](http://angioma.org/pages.aspx?content=77&id=67)
+* Don't let the thought of it consume you
+* Be prepared for a not-so-great experience in the recovery process, both in and out of the hospital
+* Be careful to not get the scar and drain hole infected for a while after surgery
+* If all goes well and it was successful, remember that it was totally worth it